SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 ::: tip Detecting BloodHound Enumeration

 Some tools like BloodHound can be detected by enumeration of certain high-privilege AD groups within a short time frame.
-This correlation rule shown below reliably detects BloodHound scans conducted with default options.
+This correlation rule shown above reliably detects BloodHound scans conducted with default options.

 :::